donkeyanaphora/donkeyanaphora.github.io/articles/article3/ExO_full.md

 ### Some Probabilistic Approaches

-Here as some resources on controllable generation these could offer a good starting point in terms of guiding models to emulate instances or traces of extra-ordinary language they could even help showcase whether such latent reprentations even exist for within the model for such tasks, but I think to truly address the difficulty of producing ExO language there will be a need to address deeper epistemic questions, questions about creativity, novelty, fluid intelligence, and in machine learning terms adaptive generalization to out of distribution tasks (hence the Francois Chollet paper).
+Here as some resources on controllable generation.
+These could offer a good starting point in terms of guiding models to emulate instances or traces of extra-ordinary language they could even help showcase whether such latent reprentations even exist within the model.
+However, I think to truly address the difficulty of producing ExO language there will be a need to address deeper epistemic questions, questions about creativity, novelty, fluid intelligence, and in machine learning terms adaptive generalization to out-of-distribution tasks (hence the Francois Chollet paper).

 - [On the Measure of Intelligence](https://arxiv.org/abs/1911.01547)
 - [ActAdd](https://arxiv.org/pdf/2308.10248)